vanhoefm/fragattacks/research/README.md

   sending other frames between two fragments).
 The only purpose of this test is to better understand the behaviour of a device and to learn why other tests might be failing.

+- `ping-frag-sep --pn-per-qos`: Same as above, but adding the `--pn-per-qos` parametermeans  both fragments have a consecutive Packet Number (PN).
+This is something that a reciever should be verifying in order to be secure.
+Unfortunately, many implementations don't verify whether PNs are consecutive.

 ## 7.2.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

 The test `ping I,E --amsdu` checks if an implementation supports A-MSDUs, in which case it is vulnerable to